-Similarly, the estimated values of the scalar spectral index $n_s$ from our model for these parameters are seen to be very close to the latest value of $n_s$ ($0.968\pm0.006$ at $68\%$ c.l.) as measured by the Planck collaboration \cite{PLANCK2}.
-Particularly, the values of $n_s$ with $\xi$ = $0.0041$ are almost in agreement with the Planck's data.
-All observables increase in their magnitudes with increasing value of $N$ and $\xi$, but $n_s$ decreases with increasing $\xi$, within the range of e-foldings between $50-60$.
-However, the actual behaviours of different observables over a wide range of $N$ are different as shown in the Fig.\ref{fig7}.
+Similarly, the estimated values of the scalar spectral index $n_s$ from our model for these parameters are seen to be very close to the latest value of $n_s$ ($0.968\pm0.006$ at $68\%$ c.l.) as measured by the Planck collaboration \cite{PLANCK2} (in fact for $N$ = $60$ and $70$ almost all values of $n_s$ are laying within the range of data).
+Particularly, the value of $n_s$ for $N$ = $60$ with $\xi$ = $0.0139$ is in agreement with the mean value of the Planck's data (see the Fig.\ref{fig10} also).
+Within $N=50-70$ both these observables $r$ and $n_s$ increase in their magnitudes with increasing value of $N$.
+The general behaviours of all observables with respect to $N$ and $\xi$ are shown in the Fig.\ref{fig10}.

-Table \ref{tab2} shows that for the equivalent number of e-foldings ($50$, $60$) different models estimated different values of observables.
-The agreement of the results of the Ref.\cite{Pallis1} is only very good with our model.
-In the Ref.\cite{Pallis1} the supergravity Higgs inflation model under shift symmetry is used.
-The value of $n_{sk}$ in our model is found to be positive, whereas for all models in the table \ref{tab2}, except for the hybrid natural inflation model used in the Ref.\cite{Mariana}, its value is negative.